philippe/FrogCMS/readme.txt

 Frog CMS began as migration of Radiant CMS from Ruby-on-Rails to PHP.
 This product has been made available under the terms of the GNU GPL version 3 with a special exception for plugins.
-Please see exception.txt for more details.

-Please read the license.txt for the exact license details.
+Please read the license.txt for the exact license details and see exception.txt for more details on the exception Frog CMS makes on the GNU GPL version 3.

 The official Frog website can be found at www.madebyfrog.com - visit it for more information and resources.